HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                            \_______ physical page ___/\__ page ofs ___/
 ```

-Address translation can be enabled separately for instruction and data address translation.
-If virtual address translation for the instruction or data access is disabled, the 32 bit offset portion represents a physical address.
-A virtual address with a segment portion of zero will directly address physical memory, i.e the virtual address offset is the physical address.
+Address translation is enabled for every non-zero segemetn Id.
+For segment zero, the 32 bit offset portion represents a the physical address.
 The maximum memory size is 4 Gbytes.

 ### Access Control

-When virtual address translation is enabled, VCPU-32 implements a **protection model** along two dimensions.
+For all segments except the non-zero segment VCPU-32 implements a **protection model** along two dimensions.
 The first dimension is the access control and privilege level check.
 Each page is associated with a **page type**.
 There are read-only, read-write, execute and gateway pages.
 Each memory access is checked to be compatible with the allowed type of access set in the page descriptor.
 There are two privilege levels, user and supervisor mode.
 On each instruction execution, the privilege bit in the instruction address is checked against the access type and privilege information field in the access control field, stored in the TLB.
 Access type and privilege level form the access control information field, which is checked for each memory access.
 For read access the privilege level us be least as high as the PL1 field, for write access the privilege level must be as least as high as PL2.
 For execute access the privilege level must be at least as high as PL1 and not higher than PL2.
 If the instruction privilege level is not within this bounds, a privilege violation trap is raised.
 If the page type does not match the instruction access type an access violation trap is raised.
 In both cases the instruction is aborted and a memory protection trap is raised.

 ```
     0           2     3